oem/arachne.nvim/README.md

 `2022-09-25--long-term-storage__public_thoughts.md`

-long-term-storage is derived from the title you would provide, while public and thoughts are the tags.
+"long-term-storage" is derived from the title you would provide, while public and thoughts are the tags.

-Check out the [scuffed video](https://asciinema.org/a/xUBiGs2XLoiIsi54sNOvOF0qq) if you want to see it in action :)

 ## Usage